1 Bg 4-1972: Transcendental Knowledge

 > great mysterious science.
 There are a number of editions of

-> this great book of knowledge.
-Some of them have
+> this great book of knowledge, and some of them have

 > commentaries by the devotees, and some of them have